Rhodesia: A Brief Overview

 A Stroke Of Genius?

 Outside of Rhodesia, elite South African units adopted the print for clandestine cross border raids during Border War years.
-Due to its popularity, commercial manufacture of the print continued in South Africa after the fall of Rhodesia.
+Commercial manufacture of the print continued in South Africa after the fall of Rhodesia.

 Among the most famous post-war manufacturers was Adder (aka.
 Adro), a company founded by Johann Niemoller in 1981 after he finished service as a SADF Recce.
 Known for his legendary contributions to innovative SADF webbing systems, Niemoller became an established military outfitter in the 1980s, supplying both the SADF and ‘other interested parties’ like Executive Outcomes.